-16.3 For the purpose of presentation of the best estimate values of claims and contribution liabilities and the PADs in the Report, the Appointed Actuary shall refer to the required format provided in Appendix II and Appendix IV.
-For further guidance, the workflows of the computation for the claims and contribution liabilities are also provided in Appendix III and Appendix V. The liabilities shall also include retakaful and pool inwards as required under paragraph 15.
-For the presentation of the shareholders' fund expense liabilities, the Appendix IX.
-For further guidance, the workflows of the computation for the computation for the claims and contribution liabilities are also provided in Appendix III and Appendix V. The liabilities shall also include retakaful and pool inwards as required under paragraph 15.
-For the presentation of the shareholders' fund expense liabilities, the Appendix IX.
-For further guidance, the workflows of the computation for the expense liabilities are also provided in Appendix VI.

-16.4 The Appointed Actuary shall provide relevant supporting documents, worksheets and other information with sufficient details on his estimations of the value of liabilities of general takaful business as appendices to the Report, such that any other suitably experienced actuary may verify the results independently.
+- 16.3 For the purpose of presentation of the best estimate values of claims and contribution liabilities and the PADs in the Report, the Appointed Actuary shall refer to the required format provided in Appendices II, IV and VIII.
+For further guidance, the workflows of the computation for the liabilities are also provided in Appendices III and V. The liabilities shall also include retakaful and pool inwards as required under paragraph 15.
+For the presentation of the shareholders' fund expense liabilities, the Appointed Actuary shall refer to the required format in Appendices VI and IX.
+For further guidance, the workflows of the computation for the liabilities are also provided in Appendix VII. - 16.4 The Appointed Actuary shall provide relevant supporting documents, worksheets and other information with sufficient details on his estimations of the value of liabilities of general takaful business as appendices to the Report, such that any other suitably experienced Appointed Actuary may verify the results without access to him.